Joe Kearney - Beechmount

 An Irish greeting, a hundred thousand welcomes!

-I specialise in EMDR and Somatic Experience (SE) therapy for workplace pressure, anxiety and trauma from accidents, assaults or combat.
+I specialise in EMDR and Somatic Experience (SE) therapy for workplace pressure, anxiety and trauma from accidents, assaults or combat and AF-EMDR (Attachment-Focused) to help people recover from adverse and difficult childhood experiences.

 Contact 01603 479964 or joe.kearney3 on Skype.